Reinforcement Learning for Infinite-Dimensional Systems: Reinforcement Learning for Parameterized Systems via Moment Parameterization

-Starting from this section, we will focus on the development of an RL framework for learning optimal policies of parameterized ensemble systems defined on infinite-dimensional function spaces.
-The initial step, as well as an essential step to most learning problems, is to explore an appropriate parameterization for the learning targets.
-In our case, we will introduce a moment kernel transform, which maps paramterized systems and their cumulative rewards to control systems and functions, respectively, defined on a reproducing kernel Hilbert space (RKHS), giving rise to a kernel parameterization of the RL problems.
+In this section, we will focus on developing an RL framework for learning optimal policies for parameterized ensemble systems defined on an infinite-dimensional function space.
+Our initial step, which is also essential to most learning problems, is to explore an appropriate parameterization for the learning targets.
+To this end, we will introduce a moment kernel transform, which generates kernel representations of parameterized systems and state-value functions over a reproducing kernel Hilbert space (RKHS).